-As a theoretical issue of deep neural networks, what has been researched is the reason why the overfitting problem does not occur while DNNs usually have a very large number of neurons in each layer, which means they have a very large number of parameters compared to the number of data.
-Jacot et al. \cite{Jacot} use a tool called Neural Tangent Kernel to investigate the learning behavior of DNNs when the number of neurons is infinitely large.
-They showed that there is an optimal solution near the initial weight parameter, which is randomly chosen, and Amari \cite{Amari} gave an intuitive interpretation of this result by high-dimensional geometry.
-In Section 3 of \cite{Amari}, they investigated a one hidden layer network, which is the same one as our case.
-This is the simplest case, but it contains an important aspect of the learning process of DNNs.
+Since 2010's it has been an important issue to find the reason why the overfitting problem does not occur for DNNs despite of their huge number of parameters.
+By considering the NTK, Jacot et al. \cite{Jacot} showed that there exists an optimal solution near randomly chosen initial weight parameters, and Amari \cite{Amari} gave an intuitive interpretation of this result by high-dimensional geometry.
+In Section 3 in \cite{Amari}, they investigated a one hidden layer network, which is the same one as our case.
+The analysis for one hidden networks is for the simplest case, but it contains an important aspect of the learning process of DNNs.

 On the other hand, Belkin et al. \cite{Belkin} have addressed this overfitting problem from the phenomenon called ``double descent'' of the generalization error.
 In particular, they showed in \cite{Belkin2} that this phenomenon occurs in a certain linear regression problem setting using the least squares estimator.
 As shown in Section \ref{sec2}, our case can also be considered as a linear regression problem, and is similar to their case where double descent occurs.